Much of the beauty industry is completely enamoured with multi-purposed oil products like Argan Oil, Palm Oil, and Coconut Oil.

 It promotes cellular regeneration (each of its accomplishments creates an environment to promote it) and ensures that your skin stays as flawless as possible.

 Although not as often talked about, it’s an ingredient to your daily skincare routine worth looking into.

 When it’s used as a hair care product, Marula Oil can leave you with shining, healthy hair.

-Marula Oil erases dandruff.
+Marula Oil erases dandruff

-It repairs split ends.
+It repairs split ends

-When frizzy, damaged hair often pulls and breaks, this oil prevents dryness and breakage by providing the hair with resistance to weather and heat (this includes heat from sunlight and beauty products such as curling irons).
+When frizzy, damaged hair often pulls and breaks, this oil prevents breakage by providing the hair with resistance to weather and heat (this includes heat from sunlight and beauty products such as curling irons).